IQ404/study-notes/README.md

 glDrawArrays(GL_TRIANGLES, 0, 3);
 ```

-- `glDrawArrays` is a draw call to a vertex buffer.
+- `glDrawArrays` is a draw call to the currently binded vertex buffer when index buffer is not used.

   `GL_TRIANGLES` means we are drawing triangles.

-  `0` there means we are starting to render trangles from the first vertex in the buffer.
+  `0` there means we are starting to render trangles from the first vertex in the binded buffer.

   `3` there means how many vertices we are going to render.